 What Is Computer Vision Syndrome?

 Computer Vision Syndrome - also called digital eye strain (DES) - is defined by the American Optometric Association as "a group of eye- and vision-related problems that result from prolonged computer, tablet, e-reader, and cell phone use."
-It is not a disease in the traditional sense; it is a collection of symptoms caused by the visual demands of sustained screen work exceeding the comfortable capabilities of the visual system.
+It is not presented here as a diagnosis.
+This page is patient education about the visual demands of sustained screen work and the screen-environment habits that may support comfort.

 The condition is remarkably prevalent.
 The Vision Council's 2016 survey found that 65% of Americans reported symptoms of digital eye strain.
 A 2018 study in BMJ Open Ophthalmology found similar prevalence in a multinational sample of office workers.
 Prevalence has likely increased since then as screen time continues to grow across all age groups.